ngenghan/Running-Vitis-AI-on-Avnet-UltraZed-EG-IOCC/Vitis-AI-documentation.md

 ```

 ## `AttributeError: module 'xir' has no attribute 'Graph'` error when running application on target
 Remove the `xir` directory and the `runner.so` file under the `/usr/lib/python3.7/site-packages` directory of the SD card.
+See [Github comment](https://github.com/Xilinx/Vitis-AI/issues/280#issuecomment-768794051).